vittpatel251296/sql-superstore-sales-analysis/README.md

 ## Example Business Insights
 From the sample data:
-- West region generates the highest revenue.
+- West region generates the highest revenue and has the highest average order value.
-- Technology products have strong profit margins.
+- All products have equal profit margin.
 - A small number of customers contribute a large share of sales.
-- Daily sales show steady activity across the last two weeks of January 2024.
+- Daily sales show unsteady activity across the last two weeks of January 2024.

-*(Replace these with your actual findings from `insights/business_insights.md`.)*

 ## Files
 - `database-setup/schema.sql` – Table definitions